apioo/fusio-docker/README.md

 for these programming languages you can disable them in the configuration.
 Fusio will also work if these instances are not available.

-## Certificate

-The image contains a script to automatically obtain a SSL certificate for the domain.
-By default this feature ist deactivated, to activate this you need to set the env FUSIO_CERTBOT to 1, then after start the container will try to obtain a certificate.
-Note this only works in case you container is reachable on the internet.

 ### Run

 If you dont want to use the `docker-compose` command you can create and link